aas050/Deep_Learning_Object_Detector/README.md

-In our project, we implemented simplified versions of two state-of-the-art architectures for multi-object detection in YOLOv3 and MDOD.
+In this project, we implemented simplified versions of two state-of-the-art architectures for multi-object detection in YOLOv3 and MDOD.
 Each directory contains the code needed to run the models and instructions on how to run them.

-Below, we cite references for code that we used for this project to develop our models.
+References:

 Link to Ultralytics' Respository for YOLOv3: https://github.com/ultralytics/yolov3